d-prieto/2026IBComputerScienceCaseStudy/Practice-exam-questions.md

 - Outline what is understood by pretexting
 - Define the term overflow attack
-- Identify 2 reasons for implementing the Penetration Testing
+- Identify 2 reasons for implementing the Penetration Testing Penetration testing is done to analyse and find any vulnerabilities that exist inside the system.
+And after the vulnerability is found, we can try to fix them by understanding how a hacker found it and how did he use it
 - Outline what is understood by response plan